miwermi/stock-analysis/README.md

 ---
 ## Results

-Below are four images, the first show the results from the original program, and the last two are the "refactored" images:
+Below are four images, the first show the results from the original program, and the last two are the "refactored" program images:

 ![Initial timing, 2018 data](resources/M2_stockanalysis_2018.png)